Pavan-Parker/codeCitadel/notes/C/StandardInterviewQuestions.md

 16. Float to int conversion
 17. Memory map of program
     29. Output from linker script
-    30. Bss is uninitialized data
+    30. BSS is uninitialized data
     31. Data is initialized data
     32. Text is names, symbols etc
 18. If we declare more number of variables than the registers available on the processor?
 Where they will be stored.